ajilpappachan/polyglot-snake/README.md

-# Polyglot-Boids
+# Polyglot-Snake

-This is an excercise on architecture of polyglot projects, and understanding communication between binaries.
+This is an excercise on architecture of polyglot projects, and understanding communication between binaries through `Application Binary Interfaces (ABI)`.

+The objective is to make the core of a snake game in `C++` and render the game on desktop using `C#` and `python`, and on the web with `Typescript`.

 ## Setup

-Build core first:
+Build `core` first:

 ```shell
 cmake -S core -B core/build
 cmake --build core/build
 ```

-Building core will also copy library files to clients.
+Building `core` will also copy library files to clients.

-Optional: Run smoke test to verify core built succesfully:
+Optional: Run smoke test to verify `core` built succesfully:

 ```shell
 ctest --test-dir core/build -C Debug smoke